benoit1906/SnapZones/README.md

 # SnapZones

 ## Description
 This program is aimed to be a replacement for the default AeroSnap on Windows while providing other options to manage windows.
-AeroSnap is a feature of Windows 10 that allows to place easily two windows on each side of the screen.
+AeroSnap is a feature of Windows 10 that allows to place easily two windows on each side of the screen.<br/>
 SnapZones expands the concept futher by increasing the maximum number of snapped windows.
-This is done by providing zones in which the user drop any window by dragging or by using the original Windows key combinations.
+This is done by providing zones in which the user drop any window by dragging or by using the original Windows key combinations.<br/>
 This program was developped with UltraWide screens but all kinds of screens are supported, as well as multi-monitor setups and (partially) vertical screens.

 ![](demo.gif)